 License agreements should not be confused with a trademark assignment.
 When a trademark is assigned, a new owner takes possession of the rights to the mark.
 This happens when business ownership changes or when a new business negotiates the purchase of a trademark.
 Assignment agreements must also be in writing.
 An assignment must transfer the goodwill in the trademark in order to be enforceable.
 Trademark assignments are recorded with the United States Trademark Office.

 Our firm assists clients with drafting trademark license agreements and assignment contracts.
-These contracts are critical to ensuring future enforceability of trademark rights.
+These contracts are critical to ensuring future enforcement of trademark rights.

 Trademarks require ongoing maintenance to keep mark protections valid.
 To fulfill trademark maintenance requirements, trademark owners must: